Think Less, Talk Less — Do More (the not-so-secret sauce)

 Eventually, with enough consistency, new habits can replace old ones.

-7. Practice Modesty + Quiet Confidence
+7. Practice Modesty / Quiet Confidence

 8. Do More Hard or Uncomfortable Things

-When you go to the extreme, your original conundrum feels less conundrum-y.
+When you go to the extreme, your original conundrum feels less…conundrum-y.

 It was hard to play.
 And uncomfortable.
+But that’s what I used to learn on.

-So when I finally bought a new guitar, suddenly I was ten times better at playing.
+So when I finally bought a new guitar, I was suddenly ten times better at playing.

 What happened?